SoftwareAG/c8y-docs/content/device-tutorials/netcomm-router-bundle/device-management.md

 The mobile network (**WAN**) parameters shown in the user interface corresponds to the first profile stored in the router.
 These parameters can be remotely configured directly or via SMS.

 For SMS configuration, the router needs to be configured to accept SMS commands.
 Consult the router’s manual on the relevant parameters for SMS configuration, or use the router’s web user interface.
+Moreover, a Connectivity management platform must be configured inside your tenant.
+Refer to [Optional services > Connectivity](/users-guide/optional-services/#connectivity) in the User guide for details.

-You also need to have an SMS gateway configured with your account.
-Contact [Software AG Support](https://empower.softwareag.com/ContactSupport/) for setting up an SMS gateway.
-For more information on the device shell, see [Device Management > Device details](/users-guide/device-management/#device-details) in the User guide.
+For more information on the **Network** tab, see [Device Management > Device details > Network](/users-guide/device-management/#network) in the User guide.

 > **Info:** If you configure the wrong APN settings, the device will lose mobile network connection and can only be managed by limited SMS functionality.